Natural Resources

 Am I in Danger From Floods?

 Flooding can be caused by storms, dams or levees breaking, new development changing how water flows above and below ground, and much more.
 Flood-prone areas in Arkansas have been identified in many counties, cities, and towns.
 These flood prone areas are called Special Flood Hazard Areas (SFHA).
 The SFHA is that portion of the floodplain subject to inundation by the base flood (100-year) and/or flood-related erosion hazards.
-If you have a home in the SFHA, there is a 26% chance that your home will flood before you pay off your 30-year mortgage.
+If you have a home in the SFHA, there is a 26 percent chance that your home will flood before you pay off your 30-year mortgage.

 SFHAs are shown on FIRMs as Zones A, AE, AH, AO, and AR.
 You can find out if you are in an SFHA by visiting the FEMA Flood Map Service Center at https://msc.fema.gov/portal/home.